Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Methodology

 \subsubsection{B-spline Models}

 We establish a flexible, data-driven beam model using B-splines.
 B-splines provide a general basis for representing smooth functions while maintaining computational efficiency for optimization.

 During the development of this analysis, our initial implementation used a pure B-spline basis: a peak-normalized linear combination of cubic B-spline functions spanning the radial range $r \in [0, 10']$ with linearly spaced knots.
 However, this model proved susceptible to overfitting in the beam core.
 Depending on the value of the modeled source position relative to the nearest pixel center, the $B(r=0)=1$ knot in the model affected the innermost 1--4~pixels (6--24~arcseconds), where the true signal varies smoothly at sub-pixel scales.
 The optimizer could exploit the parametric freedom to uniformly raise all source flux parameters and lower all $r\ne0$ knots to create a small unphysical excursion in the beam core that fit noise fluctuations in these 1--4 pixels, improving $\chi^2$ at the cost of introducing spurious structure.
+This was not primarily a low-S/N-source effect; it arose from the interaction between source position, pixelization, and the peak-normalized spline basis in the highest-S/N part of the beam core.

+Simply reducing the central knot density was considered but rejected: in practice it either left enough local freedom to reproduce these core excursions or made the transition between the core and the near sidelobes too rigid.

 To regularize the beam core while maintaining flexibility at larger radii, we adopt a hybrid parameterization containing a central normalized Gaussian, plus B-splines for $r>0.25'$:

 where the Gaussian component (with free parameter $\sigma$) describes the central beam ($r \le 0.25'$) exclusively and the B-spline sum can modify this Gaussian at $r > 0.25'$.
 The B-spline basis functions $\{\phi_i(r)\}$ are constructed through a multi-step process to ensure proper regularization and numerical stability.